Aging-associated diseases: Cancer

 Although it is possible for cancer to strike at any age, most patients with invasive cancer are over 65, and the most significant risk factor for developing cancer is age.
 According to cancer researcher Robert A. Weinberg, "If we lived long enough, sooner or later we all would get cancer."
 Some of the association between aging and cancer is attributed to immunosenescence, errors accumulated in DNA over a lifetime and age-related changes in the endocrine system.
 Aging's effect on cancer is complicated by factors such as DNA damage and inflammation promoting it and factors such as vascular aging and endocrine changes inhibiting it.

 Parkinson's

 Parkinson's disease, or simply Parkinson's, is a long-term degenerative disorder of the central nervous system that mainly affects the motor system.
-The disease has many complications, including Dementia, depression, anxiety.
+The disease has many complications, including anxiety, dementia, and depression.
 Parkinson's disease typically occurs in people over the age of 60, of whom about one percent are affected.
 The prevalence of Parkinson's disease dementia also increases with age, and to a lesser degree, duration of the disease.
 Exercise in middle age may reduce the risk of PD later in life.